sjbrown/misc_work/deckahedron/mod_deckahedron_world_campaigns.md

 the rules in the Character Creation and ask the players where their characters feel most at home, right?

-## Cross a threshold with a true choice
+## Chapter 2: Cross a threshold with a true choice

 As the game progresses, the conversation at the table will start establishing details about the world and about relationships between